FREQUENTLY ASKED QUESTIONS

 A visual chartlet is included below.
 Thank you for your commitment to ensuring the safety and security of the ports and waterways of South Florida.
 Please contact Sector Miami, Waterways Management Division at (305) 535-4317 if you have any further questions.

-Q: How can I find out about becoming a vendor?
+Q: How can I find out about becoming a vendor/sponsor?

-A: You can get more information on becoming a vendor for the 2018 by emailing firstname.lastname@example.org and including “VENDOR INFORMATION” in the subject line.
-Be sure to include information about your company and the items you wish to sell…etc. All vendors for the 2017 event are already secured.
+A: You can get more information on becoming a vendor for the 2018 by emailing email@example.com and including “VENDOR/SPONSOR INFORMATION” in the subject line.